rtshome/ansible_pgsql/README.md

 =========

 Provides four new ansible modules for Postgresql:
-  - pgsql_table: ensure that a table is present (or absent) in database
+  - postgresql_table: ensure that a table is present (or absent) in database
-  - pgsql_row: ensure that a row is present (or absent) in a table
+  - postgresql_row: ensure that a row is present (or absent) in a table
-  - pgsql_query: execute an arbitrary query in database and return results
+  - postgresql_query: execute an arbitrary query in database and return results
-  - pgsql_command: execute an arbitrary query in database
+  - postgresql_command: execute an arbitrary query in database

 For additional docs look project's wiki: https://github.com/rtshome/ansible_pgsql/wiki